vds2212/vds2212.github.io/README.md

 ## Master Vim in steps

-Vim is vast and you can get easily lost if you try grab it all at once.
-Numerous author advice to eat it bite per bite.
+Vim is vast and you can get easily lost if you try to grab it all at once.
+Numerous authors advice eating it bite per bite.
-In this text I describe the steps I read and that resonate with my own learning curves.
-The idea is focus and enjoy a subset of functionalities before getting lost to the next subset.
+In this text I describe the steps I read and that resonate with my own learning curve.
+The idea is to focus and enjoy a subset of functionalities before getting lost to the next subset.

 [The steps from beginner to master](beginner2master.md)